 ˜For centuries horses have assisted humans by being workers, transporters, companions, teachers and therapists˜

-The Comox Valley Therapeutic Riding Society began in 1986, servicing just 3 children.
-Today it has grown to one of the largest therapeutic riding centers in BC, with up to 100 clients and 150 volunteers each week!
+The Comox Valley Therapeutic Riding Society began in 1986, with just 3 children.
+Today it has grown to one of the largest therapeutic riding centers in BC, with up to 75 clients and 100 volunteers each week!

 Our riders have varying abilities and unique challenges and our program is designed to enhance physical and cognitive abilities as well as quality of life for each participant.

 Our therapy horses have a special affinity for people and a gentle, responsive disposition.
 They undergo a comprehensive training program that includes ground training, ridden training and orientation to all the equipment used in the program. i.e., mounting block, barrels, cones, toys, etc. Horses are creatures of habit and learn by repetition, therefore it is necessary that they are all trained and handled with consistency.